-Our client was driving along a rather busy street when the car in front of him stopped for seemingly no reason.
-In response, our client slammed on his brakes, but could see a collision was likely, so he steered off the road and ran into a Time Warner cable box, destroying it.
-The green box was about two feet high by four feet wide and long.
-It was the type of box that controlled Time Warner service to a few houses nearby.
+Our client was driving along a rather busy street in Fullerton when the car in front of him stopped for seemingly no reason.
+In response, our surprised client slammed on his brakes, but could see a collision was likely, so he steered off the road and ran into a Time Warner cable box, destroying it.
+The green box was about two feet high by four feet wide and four feet long.
+It was the type of box that controlled Time Warner cable service to a few houses nearby.

 Our client got out of his car and looked around.
-His car barely sustained a nick.
-He wanted to notify the property owner, but the box was in the middle of a large grass field and the nearest building was perhaps 200 feet away.
+Luckily, his car barely sustained a nick and he was not injured at all.
+He wanted to notify the box owner, but the box was in the middle of a large grass field and the nearest building was perhaps 200 feet away.
 Moreover, it was an apartment building, so there really was not a single person who might own the box.
 He did not know what to do, so he left the scene.
+He did not think of using Google to find a phone number for Time Warner to try to report the incident.

 In a Nutshell: Fullerton, hit and run (Vehicle Code § 20002), case dismissed after client completes one day safe driving course.